Oghma-Infinium/Vagabond/Documentation/FAQ.md

 ## Q: Why can't I attack with my left hand weapon?

-> A: MCO doesn't support left hand attacks, but if you have a melee weapon in both hands you get a dual wield moveset that alternates between both hands by just pressing right hand attack.
+> A: MCO doesn't support left hand attacks, but if you have a melee weapon in both hands, you will get a dual wield moveset that alternates between both hands by just pressing right hand attack.

 ## Q: Any video showcase of the list?